June 30, 2011

 This is the way I live and it has become downright ridiculous.

-In addition to the kitchen table, I have a desk in my bedroom that is much smaller but looks very similar.
+In addition to the kitchen table, I have a desk in my bedroom that is much smaller but looks very much the same.

 February 8, 2011